-Eligibility: A student is defined as "eligible" to participate in the write-on competition if they are a qualified day, evening, or transfer student and obtains the Write-On packet during the scheduled pick-up date and time, adhering to all rules stipulated within the packet.
+Eligibility: A student is defined as "eligible" to participate in the write-on competition if they are a qualified day, evening, or transfer student and adheres to all rules in the Write-On packet.

 3. What is in the Write-On packet?